bitcoin-s/bitcoin-s/docs/core/adding-spks.md

 ### ScriptPubKey with Paired ScriptSignature Generator

 Lastly, we need to construct a generator that returns both a `ScriptPubKey` and a `ScriptSignature` signing that that `ScriptPubKey`.
 All keys used in signing should also be returned.
 This all should be done by using the above `ScriptPubKey` generator, then constructing an `ScriptSignature` for your type where all actual signatures are `EmptyDigitalSignature`s.
-A `SpendingInfoFull` should then be constructed for the generated `ScriptPubKey` (using the private keys generated in the same line).
+A `UTXOSatisfyingInfo` should then be constructed for the generated `ScriptPubKey` (using the private keys generated in the same line).
 Finally, a `TxSignatureComponent` should be created by using the new `Signer` for our script type.
 From this `TxSignatureComponent`, a `ScriptSignature` is readily available.
 For `P2PKWithTimeout`, this generator looks like:

 ```scala mdoc:compile-only
   def signedP2PKWithTimeoutScriptSignature: Gen[